CO2 Laser Resurfacing

 Many patients are completely treated with a single laser procedure, but for extreme wrinkles or acne scars touch up treatment may be required.
 Frequently we will treat the entire face on the first laser treatment and then for touch up procedures only certain areas of the face need to be treated.

 Face and Neck Demarcation

 Damages skin is darker than undamaged skin.
 Look at the outer surface of your forearm and it is darker than the under surface because of sun exposure over the years.
 The underside of the forearm is lighter.
-When the face is lasered, the new skin will be lighter because it is healther.
-There is a demarcation between the lasered skin and the non lasered skin of the neck.
+When the face is lasered, the new skin will be lighter because it is healthier.
+There is a demarcation between the laser-treated skin and the non-lasered skin of the neck.
 It is not safe to laser the neck.
 The neck can be treated with chemical peel at the time of the laser to blend the demarcation.
 The transition area where the laser stops is intentionally hidden in the jaw line.
 Although the transition line may be apparent at first, it usually blends in well.
 In cases of extreme neck aging, the neck will always look more aged than the rejuvenated face, but the trade off of a younger face is usually well worth it.